davidbroker/midi-atem/readme.md

 ### RUNNING AS A SERVICE:
 1. Open a terminal window and change directory to the folder where you placed the source code.
 1. Install the Node.js library, `pm2`, by typing `npm install -g pm2`.
 This will install it globally on your system.
-1. After `pm2` is installed, type `pm2 start maiindexn.js --name midi-atem` to daemonize it as a service.
+1. After `pm2` is installed, type `pm2 start index.js --name midi-atem` to daemonize it as a service.
 1. If you would like it to start automatically upon bootup, type `pm2 startup` and follow the instructions on-screen.
-1. To view the console output while running the software with `pm2`, type `pm2 logs midi-relay`.
+1. To view the console output while running the software with `pm2`, type `pm2 logs midi-atem`.

 This program runs an HTTP server listening on port `4000`.
 If this port is in use and cannot be opened, you will receive an error.